LINE CLEARANCE TREE TRIMMING WORK

 Applicants who are in compliance with the requirements of Article II (2.5) will be required to register required information on Books supplied by the Dispatcher.

-Initial registration for all applicants shall be in person:
+Initial registration for all applicants shall be via email, fax, or text:

 - Applicants can sign one (1) out-of-work list.

 Applicants once registered must update registration monthly.
-In order to remain on the out-of-work list you must update your name on the books by phone (541-664-0804), fax (541-664-0806) or in person in the week containing the second Wednesday (calendar attached).
+In order to remain on the out-of-work list you must update your name on the books by phone (541-664-0804) OR fax (541-664-0806) in the week containing the second Wednesday (calendar attached).
 Applicants who fail to up-date by the last day of the week containing the second Wednesday will be removed from the out-of-work list.

 REMOVAL from the available-for-work list will occur when: